mzabani/codd/docs/SQL-MIGRATIONS.md

 put entire statements inside your environment variables.
 Also, if one variable contains `${OTHERVAR}` inside, then there is a chance it can be doubly replaced depending on the internal order _codd_ applies its replacements.
 This order is undefined, so don't rely on that behaviour.
+No escaping is performed, that is on you as well.

 Example: